Machine learning of pair-contact process with diffusion: Appendix A: Principal component analysis

 where $U$ is an $m*m$ square matrix of left singular vectors, $\Sigma$ is an $m*n$ singular value matrix, $V^{T}$ is an $n*n$ transposed matrix of right singular vectors.
 We express the dimensional change of the matrix as

 According to an formula

 where $v_{\ell}$ is the right singular vector.
-Combining this equation and Eq. \ref{svd_equation}, it is not difficult to prove .
+Combining this equation and Eq. \ref{svd_equation}, it is not difficult to prove

 In most cases, the sum of the singular values of the top $10\%$ or even $1\%$ accounts for more than $99\%$ of the total singular values.
 The right singular matrix can be utilized for column compression

 Comparing this expression with the PCA decomposition of $Y=XW$, one finds that the orthogonal matrix $V$ in SVD is exactly the orthogonal matrix $W$ in PCA.
 Therefore, the method based on the eigenvalue decomposition covariance matrix is a particular case of the SVD method.
 That is, the original matrix is square.